EverettHagen/Lab218/Procedures_List.md

 # Versitile Tips & Tricks
 - A helpful note for all procedures is to first go to the AcqMode page, find the Channel Mask section and ensure all channels that you are not using are disabled.
+- Make sure you are using the correct plot and statstics type
 - If you have any issues, the solution maybe be found within the CAEN & Janus Cheat Sheet

 # Testing for Grounding Issues